ripmeep/wifi-deauther/README.md

 # Run

             $ ./wifi-deauther <DEVICE NAME> <NETWORK BSSID>
-    Example $ ./wifi-deauther wlan0mon 12:34:56:AB:CD:EF        # You can find a networks BSSID/MAC Address using `airodump-ng` or `iw`
+    Example $ ./wifi-deauther wlan0mon 12:34:56:AB:CD:EF        # You can find a networks BSSID/MAC Address using airodump-ng or the iw suite of tools